akv3001/rnaseq-encode-nf/README.md

 # RNAseq-NF ENCODE pipeline

 A basic pipeline for quantification of genomic features from short read data coming from ENCODE project implemented with Nextflow.

-This example can also run locally, however instructions are given to test it on AWS Batch service
+This example can also run locally, however instructions are also given to test it specifically on AWS Batch service

 [![nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.24.0-brightgreen.svg)](http://nextflow.io)